Twitter stock falls as company tackles fake accounts

 “If we removed 70M accounts from our reported metrics, you would hear directly from us,” Segal wrote on Twitter.
 “This [Washington Post] article reflects us getting better at improving the health of the service.
 Look forward to talking more on our earnings call July 27!”

 Twitter shares pared their losses after Segal’s response.
-The stock was down 5.3% in recent trading.
+The stock closed more than 5% lower.

 Advertisement